-Paddle Pursuits suggests that small protected lakes are the best place to learn and teach you kids how to paddle.
+Small protected lakes are places to learn and teach your kids how to paddle.
 Smooth waters will help you and your junior paddlers familiar with the kayaking gear and techniques in a safe and comfortable environment.

 Local lakes can be crowded, so you may want to stay away from the main public beach, or visit on a weekday or early in the morning.

 Once you are comfortable with lakes, you can work up to gently flowing rivers.
 These are great because they provide constantly changing scenery and a sense of adventure around the next bend.
 Just remember to check out the water first; you don't want to be surprised to find white water, or ever a dam in your path.

 Rivers are best taken in one direction; downstream with the current.
 Consider having a second car waiting at your finish point.

 Save the white water for later.
 It can take years of experience to navigate fast-flowing or broken water, and even the pros often have trouble.
 Again, take it easy and don’t put your young ones in an unsafe situation.
 But as your experience grows, you can reach out for longer trips and more adventurous waters.

 There are a wealth of sources of information on where to take your trip.
 Locally-based outdoor stores often have experienced staff that can both help you gear up and provide tips for their local outing spots.
 Online forums, local paddling clubs or even the local visitors’ bureau can also be helpful.